NOT GUILTY Directed Verdict for Criminal Trespass to Property in DuPage County after a trial.

 After Mr. Dimeas was hired to represent the client, he went to the Naperville Police Station to look at the location where this incident occurred.
 He noticed that signs were posted warning that the parking lot was off-limits.
 He also noticed a sign informing people that the gate was under constant electronic surveillance.
 He took a picture of the sign.
 When Mr. Dimeas appeared for the client at the first court date, he requested that the state provide a copy of the video tape of this incident.
 He had the court order that the police preserve any video evidence they may have.
-After a couple of court dates, the prosecutor informed Mr. Dimeas that the police had destroyed the videotape by mistake and could not comply with his request to provide him with a videotape of this incident.
+After a couple of court dates, the prosecutor informed James Dimeas that the police had destroyed the videotape by mistake and could not comply with his request to provide him with a videotape of this incident.

-After the state finished presenting their case, Mr Dimeas moved for a Directed Verdict asking that the court find his client not guilty and dismiss the case.
+After the state finished presenting their case, James Dimeas moved for a Directed Verdict asking that the court find his client not guilty and dismiss the case.
 Mr. Dimeas argued that the state had failed to meet their burden of proof when they failed to provide any evidence to show that his client had knowingly and intentionally entered the restricted area.
 Mr Dimeas argued that the state had provided evidence that suggested that his client had merely made an honest mistake.
-Mr Dimeas argued that while the state had alleged in its criminal complaint that the area was clearly marked with warnings, the area was also clearly marked by a sign informing the public that the area is monitored by electronic surveillance.
-Mr. Dimeas argued that despite of the signs informing the public of electronic surveillance, the state had failed to provide the electronic surveillance that would have clearly shown if the DuPage County Sheriff's Deputy had pointed his client to the correct location or if he pointed past the entrance he testified he pointed to.
+James Dimeas argued that while the state had alleged in its criminal complaint that the area was clearly marked with warnings, the area was also clearly marked by a sign informing the public that the area is monitored by electronic surveillance.
+James.
+Dimeas argued that despite of the signs informing the public of electronic surveillance, the state had failed to provide the electronic surveillance that would have clearly shown if the DuPage County Sheriff's Deputy had pointed his client to the correct location or if he pointed past the entrance he testified he pointed to.

-The judge agreed with Mr. Dimeas and granted his Motion for a Directed Verdict and found that his client was NOT GUILTY and dismissed the criminal charges against her.
+The judge agreed with James Dimeas and granted his Motion for a Directed Verdict and found that his client was NOT GUILTY and dismissed the criminal charges against her.
 The client was able to expunge the criminal charges and completely remove this case from her record so that it could never be used against her in the future.

 DuPage County criminal defense attorney, James Dimeas, has the unique distinction of never losing a trial in DuPage County.

 .
 James Dimeas is a nationally-recognized, award-winning, DuPage County Criminal Trespass attorney and published author.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-Mr. Dimeas has been named a "Best DUI Attorney."
+James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any Criminal Trespass defense lawyer in the United States.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
+AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any Criminal Trespass lawyer in the United States.